-We run a range of fun, inclusive creative learning programmes, from singing and signing choirs to sensory drama, creative digital media and fabulously glittery arts and crafts.
+We run a range of fun, inclusive creative learning programmes, from singing and signing choirs to specialist sensory activities for wellbeing, creative digital media and fabulously glittery arts and crafts.

-In this section, you'll find information on all the projects we run, what they involve, who they're for and how you can join.
+In this section, you'll find information on all the projects we run, what they involve, who they are for and how you can join.

 Hands and Voices